mmirudeea/website/website/tutorial/embassy/index.md

         ```
         :::warning

         This is a very important step, so make sure you follow it and choose the right target.
-Compiling for the wrong architecture, such as x86 (Intel and AMD processors) instead of Arm will lead to a number of compilation errors.
+Compiling for the wrong architecture, such as x86 (Intel and AMD processors) instead of ARM will lead to a number of compilation errors.

         :::